DavidCoelho95/duck-duck-go-e2e/README.md

 # cypress-busca-duck-duck-go
-Realiza busca no site DuckDuckGo sobre as últimas notícias Bitcoin.
+Realizar busca no site DuckDuckGo sobre as últimas notícias Bitcoin.